4 Digestion Supporting Tips a Chinese Medicine Practitioner Wants You to Know

 Your Digestion is Like a Fire

-In eastern medical systems, digestive function is compared to a fire.
+In Eastern medical systems, digestive function is compared to a fire.
 It’s said that digestion needs to stay warm to function at its best.
 If you tend toward weak digestion, like bloating or gas, eat more cooked foods, drink warm water throughout the day, and reduce raw and cold foods.
-These habits will help your digestive fire improve.
+These habits will help improve your digestive fire.

 Consider the Earth Element and Mental Digestion

-In Chinese medicine, digestion is related to the earth element, representing nourishment and grounding.
+In Chinese medicine, digestion is associated with the earth element, symbolizing nourishment and grounding.
 The earth element refers to physical digestion and the processing of thought and experience.
 Many Westerners tax the earth’s element system with too many mental tasks and excess worry.
 When you indulge in repetitive thinking, you weaken your overall digestive Qi.
 If you’re working on your digestive function, consider what nourishes you and take time away from mental activity.

 Learn more with the video: How to Heal and Strengthen Your Digestion.